NelsonPython/autonomousQA/02-generic-pom-tests.md

 import loginPage
 ```

-Create a testcase by generating a subclass of unittest.TestCase
+Create a testcase called LoginTest by generating a subclass of unittest.TestCase

 ```
 class LoginTest(unittest.TestCase):